Your day-by-day itinerary

 Sea Lions and Sand Dunes

 Sleep next to a surreal desert lagoon and sail around islands crammed with sea lions.
 Welcome to the curious coastline of Peru.
-During this trip, you’ll spend a day exploring coastal Peru by private car, where the surreal garúa mist rolls in from the sea.
-You’ll spend the night in the oasis town of Huacachina and take a boat trip to the Islas Ballestas, where sea lions bark and penguins patrol along the shorelines.
+From Lima you’ll travel through coastal Peru by private car, with the surreal garúa mist rolling in from the sea, stopping to take a boat trip to the Islas Ballestas, where sea lions bark and penguins patrol along the shorelines.
+You’ll spend the evening and most of the next day in the charming oasis town of Huacachina, surrounded by sand dunes, before catching an overnight sleeper bu to Arequipa.

 Culture and Cookery in Arequipa